amkarahalios/amkarahalios.github.io/_pages/about.md

 1. MIP Engineer at OptiLogic (2025-)
    - Solving MIPs for Supply Chain design problems.
 2. Ph.D in Algorithms, Combinatorics, and Optimization from Carnegie Mellon University's Tepper School of Business (2020-2025)
-   - Researching models and methods for solving discrete optimization problems.
+   - Researched models and methods for solving discrete optimization problems.
 I was advised by the amazing [Willem-Jan van Hoeve](https://www.cmu.edu/tepper/faculty-and-research/faculty-by-area/profiles/van-hoeve-willem-jan.html).
 3. Quantiative Developer for Marshall Wace Asset Management (2017-2020)
    - Built a treasury optimization system and improved the automated trading system.
 4. B.S. in Applied Mathematics and Statistics from Johns Hopkins University (2014-2017)